AdeDZY/DeepCT/README.md

 Term frequency is a common method for identifying the importance of a term in a query or document.
 But it is a weak signal.
 This work proposes a Deep Contextualized Term Weighting framework that learns to map BERT's contextualized text representations to context-aware term weights for sentences and passages.

 - DeepCT is a framwork for sentence/passage term weighting.
 When applied to **passages**, DeepCT-Index produces term weights that can be stored in an ordinary inverted index for passage retrieval.
 When applied to **query** text, DeepCT-Query generates a weighted bag-of-words query that emphasizes essential terms in the query.
 - HDCT extends DeepCT to support long documents.
-It index **documents** int o an ordinary inverted index for retrieval.
+It index **documents** into an ordinary inverted index for retrieval.

 <img src="deepct.png" alt="Illustration of DeepCT" width="500"/>